 The Commodity Balance policy requires importers to submit a "needs plan" every September for the following year's imports in order to receive import licenses.
 The Ministry of Industry (for imports for industrial purposes) or Ministry of Marine Affairs and Fisheries (for imports for retail/ foodservice consumption) verifies and determines the final, aggregate import needs plan.
+The impact of the commodity balance policy on import licenses is described in more detail in the Section IX: Import Procedures.
 The importation of fish or seafood can be carried out by Importer Producers for processing, as well as by General Importers for the following uses:

 - Modern markets

 - Hotel, restaurant, and catering industries

 - o Bait

-- o Raw material for processed fishery products: filets, sausages, meatballs etc. (This only applies to micro-small enterprises without industry licenses.)
+- Raw material for processed fishery products: filets, sausages, meatballs etc. (This only applies to micro-small enterprises without industry licenses.)

 - o Raw material for traditional production of boiled-salted fish